Data Integration

 Start small

-Building a comprehensive, unified data model may sound like a good idea, but these attempts almost always fail, due to the sheer complexity (even with just a handful of application).
-It’s much better in practice to start small - with just the minimum required data that serves the business needs.
+Building a comprehensive, unified data model may sound like a good idea, but these attempts almost always fail due to sheer complexity (even with just a handful of applications).
+In practice, it’s best to start small, using only the minimum required data that serves the business needs.

 Data Integration vs ETL